LayintonDev/Confidential-iImpermanent-Loss-Insurance-for-Lps/.github/issues/phase-2-policy-vault.md

 - [ ] All contracts compile without warnings
 - [ ] Unit test coverage ≥80% for implemented functions
-- [ ] Frontend can successfully mint a policy on local hardhat network
+- [ ] Frontend can successfully mint a policy on local Foundry network
 - [ ] Premium skimming works in afterSwap callback
 - [ ] All required events are emitted with correct data
 - [ ] No security vulnerabilities in static analysis